ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the wire (affecting only sender-side transmission scheduling) as well as those that do (e.g. {{?I-D.ietf-httpbis-priority}}.

-Given this variety, the specific behaviors of the prioritization framework are left to the transport system implementation and/or the implementation of the underlying protocol stack.
-Specifically, there is no strict ordering imposed on the interaction of the connection and message priority systems: whether a priority 0 message on a priority 1 connection in a group will send before a priority 1 message on a priority 0 connection in the same group is left undefined.
+A Transport Services system gives no guarantees about how its expression of relative priorities will be realized; for example, if a transport stack that only provides a single in-order reliable stream is selected, prioritization information can only be ignored.
+However, the Transport Services system will seek to ensure that performance of relatively-prioritized connections and messages is not worse with respect to those connections and messages than an equivalent configuration in which all prioritization properties are left at their defaults.

+The Transport Services interface does order Connection Priority over the Priority Message Property.
+In the absense of other externalities (e.g., transport-layer flow control), a priority 1 Message on a priority 0 Connection will be sent before a priority 0 Message on a priority 1 Connection in the same group.

 ## Receiving Data {#receiving}